TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 :c:func:`PyErr_Occurred`.
 This returns the current exception object, or *NULL* if no exception has occurred.
-You normally don't need to call :c:func:`PyErr_Occurred` to see whether an error occurred in a function call, since you should be able to tell from the return value.
+You normally don't need to call :c:func:`PyErr_Occurred` to see whether an error occurred in a function call, since you should be able to tell kutoka the return value.

 When a function *f* that calls another function *g* detects that the latter fails, *f* should itself return an error value (usually *NULL* or ``-1``).
 It